polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 In this task, you will configure the Azure VMs in the Application layer by mounting the 128 GB data disk as ReFS-formatted U: drive with the disk label **SAP Local FS**.
 On both VMs, disable Windows firewall for the domain profile.
 You will also install on both Microsoft ODBC Driver for SQL Server (available from <https://www.microsoft.com/en-us/download/confirmation.aspx?id=53339> ) to facilitate connectivity to the database tier.

-1. In the Azure portal, navigate to the **s03-di-0** VM blade, and use the **Connect** icon in the toolbar to establish an RDP session to that VM.
+1. Within the RDP session to **adPDC** Azure VM, in the Azure portal, navigate to the **s03-di-0** VM blade, and use the **Connect** icon in the toolbar to establish an RDP session to that VM.
 When prompted to authenticate, sign in with the **CONTOSO\\s03-su** user account you created in the first exercise.

 2. Within the RDP session to s03-di-0 VM, in Server Manager, select the **Local Server** entry, click the **On** link next to the **IE Enhanced Security Configuration** label, in the **Internet Explorer Enhanced Security Configuration** dialog box, select both **Off** options, and click **OK**.